DIRACGrid/DIRAC/docs/source/AdministratorGuide/ServerInstallations/environment_variable_configuration.rst

 DIRAC_HTTPS_SSL_METHOD_MIN
   If set, overrides the lowest supported TLS version when using HTTPS.
 It should be a valid value of :py:class:`ssl.TLSVersion`.

-DIRAC_M2CRYPTO_SPLIT_HANDSHAKE
-  If ``true`` or ``yes`` the SSL handshake is done in a new thread (default Yes)

-DIRAC_M2CRYPTO_SSL_CIPHERS
+DIRAC_SSL_CIPHERS
-  If set, overwrites the default SSL ciphers accepted.
-It should be a colon separated list.
-See :py:mod:`DIRAC.Core.DISET`
+  If set, overwrites the default SSL ciphers accepted by the DISET protocol.
+It should be an OpenSSL style colon separated list.

-DIRAC_M2CRYPTO_SSL_METHODS
-  If set, overwrites the default SSL methods accepted.
-It should be a colon separated list.
-See :py:mod:`DIRAC.Core.DISET`

 DIRAC_MYSQL_OPTIMIZER_TRACES_PATH
   If set, it should point to an existing directory, where MySQL Optimizer traces will be stored.
 See :py:func:`DIRAC.Core.Utilities.MySQL.captureOptimizerTraces`